This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s also kind of a food hall too, as they also sell tasty local meals, arepas, smoothies, and the famous sangileño milkshake!
 There is bar stool seating at the different food vendors to choose from.

 We shopped there every day picking up avocados, strawberries, bananas, mangos, and basically anything else we could throw in a salad or fruit smoothie!

 They are open every day from 6 am to 3 pm and it;s free to visit.
 Be sure to bring cash though as it’s unlikely you’ll leave empty handed.

 5. Swim at Pozo Azul or Pescaderito

 One of the most popular activities for locals in San Gil is to go swimming at Pozo Azul or Pescaderito.
 Both are great for swimming but the one we went to was Pozo Azul.

-Pozo Azul is located only 3km from town and is easily reached by a cheap taxi ride.
-It was only a COP 5,000 taxi ride each way and entrance to the river is free!
+Pozo Azul is located only 3 km (1.9 mi) from town and is easily reached by a cheap taxi ride.
+It was only a COP 7,000 ($1.50 USD) taxi ride each way, and the entrance to the river is free!
 Although it isn’t the most beautiful river we have ever seen, it made for a nice (cheap) afternoon.